Known problems in Linux Mint Debian

 Login and password for the live session

 The Live session should log you in automatically.
-If it doesn't, or if you need to login manually (for instance, to try out Cinnamon), you can use the following credentials:
+If it doesn't, or if you need to login manually, you can use the following credentials:

 - For the username, type "mint"